Real closed field: Examples of real closed fields

+Real closure

 If F is an ordered field, the Artin–Schreier theorem states that F has an algebraic extension, called the real closure K of F, such that K is a real closed field whose ordering is an extension of the given ordering on F, and is unique up to a unique isomorphism of fields identical on F (note that every ring homomorphism between real closed fields automatically is order preserving, because x ≤ y if and only if ∃z : y = x + z2).
 For example, the real closure of the ordered field of rational numbers is the field $\mathbb{R}_\mathrm{alg}$ of real algebraic numbers.
 The theorem is named for Emil Artin and Otto Schreier, who proved it in 1926.